ThisIsRuvos/sea-client-nodejs/BASHREADME.md

 <br />

+### Downloading Files and Marking Files Read

+The commands below will be used to download files as well as marking them as read.

 **Downloading files without prompt and do not mark file read**

 ><span style="color:#0f945c;font-weight:bold">Running this command with only the `-m` option followed by the `messageId` will skip the yes or no prompt but still give you the command to mark the file as read in the future.</span>